CCBDA-UPC/Assignments-2025/Lab05.md

 New item added to database.
 "POST /signup HTTP/1.1" 200 0
 ```

+Open the URL http://0.0.0.0:8000/ in your browser and test the web application.
+If you did all the steps correctly you
+shall be able to add a new entry to the database.

 **Q55: Has everything gone alright?
 Share your thoughts on the task developed above.**